inodentry/bevy-cookbook/bevy-cookbook.md

 Please help improve it and keep it up to date by contributing on [GitHub](https://github.com/jamadazi/bevy-cookbook).

-If you like this, you should also have a look at the [Bevy Cheatsheet](https://github.com/jamadazi/bevy-cheatsheet).
+The examples in this cookbook assume you are familiar with the basics of programming in Bevy.
+If you need a refresher, you can refer to the [Bevy Cheatsheet](https://github.com/jamadazi/bevy-cheatsheet).

 Table of Contents
 =================